eventflow/EventFlow/Documentation/Aggregates.md

 }
 ```

+The `Identity<>` value object provides generic functionality to create and
+validate aggregate root IDs.

+- IDs follow the form `{class with "Id"}-{guid}` e.g.
+  `test-c93fdb8c-5c9a-4134-bbcd-87c0644ca34f`
+- IDs can be generated using the static `New` property
+- IDs can be validated using the static `bool IsValid(string)` method
+- ID validation errors (if any) can be gathered using the static
+  `IEnumerable<string> Validate(string)` method

-Note that its important to call the constructor argument for `value` as
+Note that its important to _name_ the constructor argument `value` as
 its significant if you serialize the ID.

 Next, to create a new aggregate, simply inherit from `AggregateRoot<,>` like